DFG Quality Standard

 None of this Quality Standard is about the mechanics of managing DFG applications – that's covered in the 117 pages of the Detailed Guide to Related Legislation, Guidance and Good Practice.

-We've included links to other guidance that you may find useful:
+We've included links to other guidance that you may find useful on each page.
+You can see these when you see this image:

 This Standard sets out what good looks like, to help you spot which parts of your current practice could be improved.
 If you recognise any of the following, then you are recommended to read on.